demisto/content-docs/docs/partners/paid-packs-process.md

 ---
-id: paid-pack-process
+id: paid-packs-process
-title: Paid Pack Process
+title: Paid Packs Process
 ---

-# Paid Pack Process
+# Paid Packs Process

 The process for submitting a paid pack on XSOAR differs slightly from that of a free pack but our Partner Success Team will help you through the whole way.